Nicky-muindi/nicky-muindi.github.io/hillary-kipyegon/README.md

 ## 🧠 About the App

-**AI ImageVid Generator** is an AI-powered creativity tool that transforms
+**AI GPT Video & Image Generator** is an AI-powered creativity tool that transforms
 text prompts into visually stunning images and short videos.

 - 🧠 Built using secure AI APIs